-Why is my Begonia Maculata dropping so many leaves?
+Why is your Begonia Maculata dropping so many leaves?

-Why are the leaves on my Begonia Maculata turning yellow?
+Why are the leaves on your Begonia Maculata turning yellow?

 The most common cause of leaves turning yellow is overwatering.
 Because this plant has a high tolerance for water, however, it is likely that you will notice the soil is oversaturated before the leaves start to turn yellow.